usdoj-crt/beta-ada/_pages/_resources/opioid-use-disorder.md

 ---
-title: "The ADA and Opoioid Use Disorder: Combating Discrimination Against People in Treatment or Recovery"
+title: "The ADA and Opioid Use Disorder: Combating Discrimination Against People in Treatment or Recovery"
 description: "This guidance document provides information about how the ADA can protect individuals with OUD from discrimination — an important part of combating the opioid epidemic across American communities."
 permalink: /resources/opioid-use-disorder/
 redirect_from: